kaplan81/github-search/README.md

 This project does not contain unit testing yet.

-However its configuration is ready to work with Jest.
+However its configuration is ready to work with [Jest](https://jestjs.io/).

 ## End-to-end tests

-e2e testing may be provided in the future with [cypress](https://www.cypress.io/)
+e2e testing may be provided in the future with [Cypress](https://www.cypress.io/)